Adamocho/OverTheWire-Wargames/Bandit/Walkthrough.md

 ```
 **And so, it is done!**

-# Personal opinion
+## Last words

 I appreciate every bit of work that was done in order to create such a fantastic game.
 It's not perfect - like everything in our world - but I was having fun playing it, which is important.
+Big thank you to everyone involved.